AmrGablla/Blog/_posts/2021-06-18-Hello-javascript.markdown

 ---
 layout: post
-title:  "Hello Javascript, Please be kind with me."
+title:  "Hello Javascript"
 date:   2021-05-05 21:30:55 +0200
 categories: jekyll update
 ---

-# Hello Javascript. `Please be kind to me!`
+# Please be kind to me!
 It is my first time to gave Javascript a good try to learn it, Not just copy-paste code snippets and google the issues.

 I don't have a good history with the language, but I will give I a real try to figure out the language capabilities.